scratch-er/nemu-workloads/workloads/hello/README.md

 The workload compiles a simple C program that prints "Hello, argv[1]!" to the console.
 It uses an inittab configuration that:

 1. Runs the hello program with "RISC-V" as an argument
-2. Immediately halts the system after execution using nemu-halt
+2. Immediately halts the system after execution using nemu-trap